ritika196/CareerMatch-AI/README.md

 ## 🧠 How the Matching System Works

-CareerMatch AI uses Natural Language Processing and Machine Learning techniques to compare resume and job-description text.
+CareerMatch AI uses Natural Language Processing and machine learning techniques to compare resume and job-description text.

-### Step 1 — Text Input
+### Step 1 — Resume and Job Description Input

 The system receives:

 - Candidate resume
 - Target job description

+The resume can be provided as text or uploaded as a PDF.

+### Step 2 — Text Extraction

+For PDF resumes, text is extracted from the uploaded document using PyPDF.

-### Step 2 — TF-IDF Vectorization
+### Step 3 — TF-IDF Vectorization

-The text is converted into numerical vectors using **TF-IDF (Term Frequency-Inverse Document Frequency)**.
+The resume and job description are converted into numerical representations using **TF-IDF (Term Frequency-Inverse Document Frequency)**.

-TF-IDF gives importance to words based on how frequently they occur in the documents.
+TF-IDF assigns importance to words based on their relevance within the documents.

-### Step 3 — Cosine Similarity
+### Step 4 — Cosine Similarity

-The numerical representations of the resume and job description are compared using **Cosine Similarity**.
+The TF-IDF representations of the resume and job description are compared using **Cosine Similarity**.

-The resulting similarity value is converted into a percentage to produce the overall match score.
+The similarity value is converted into a percentage to produce the overall resume-job match score.

-### Step 4 — Skill Extraction
+### Step 5 — Skill Extraction

-The system checks the text for relevant technical skills such as:
+The application checks the text for a predefined set of relevant technical skills.

+These can include skills such as:

 - Python
-- Java
 - SQL
 - Excel
 - Power BI
 - Tableau
 - Machine Learning
+- Deep Learning
+- Data Analysis
 - Pandas
 - NumPy
 - Scikit-learn